Back

 • payment proceeds automatically

-We designed the interface concept in a dark theme — to match the fridge.
+We designed the interface concept with a dark theme — to match the fridge.
 Pictures of products that we used on the screens are actual products that users can buy from the Vendify fridges.
 The concept impressed our client.

 Lead UI/UX designer on Vendify